Rene Enriquez (mobster)

-Rene "Boxer" Enriquez (born July 7, 1962 in Artesia, California) is a former Mexican-American prison gang member and major organized crime figure.
+Rene "Boxer" Enriquez (born July 7, 1962 in Artesia, California) is a Mexican-American former prison gang member and major organized crime figure.
 His criminal history also includes jailhouse stabbing attacks on other inmates, drug trafficking, extortion, and a sexual assault.
 He was a high ranking made man in the Mexican Mafia before defecting and becoming a federal witness in 2003.
 His life is chronicled by journalist Chris Blatchford in the true crime book The Black Hand: The Story of Rene "Boxer" Enriquez, and his life in the Mexican Mafia.

 Early years

 Enriquez was born to recent immigrants from Mexico and grew up in a middle-class home in Cerritos, California but hung out in Artesia, California.
 He showed early promise in school, but dropped out of Cerritos High School in the 9th grade.
 His father tried to teach him how to run the family business, but Enriquez preferred stealing with his friend Johnny Mancillas, who channeled his ambitions into the local street gang Artesia 13/Arta 13.

 As a child, Enriquez idolized his older brother Marc, who was already an Artesia 13/Arta 13 gang member.
 Marc gave Enriquez the nickname "Boxer" and used him to break into neighbors' homes.
 At age 12, Enriquez was jumped in to his brother's gang.
 By 13, Enriquez began to drink after a year of smoking marijuana.
 By this time, he already had encounters with law enforcement for property damage.
 Within a year, he became a regular user and dealer of PCP (phencyclidine), and later LSD (lysergic acid diethylamide).

 In 2015, Enriquez testified that Marc and other members of Artesia 13/Arta 13 savagely beat him up behind a gas station as a gang initiation.
 Enriquez subsequently went to juvenile hall after he was convicted of armed robbery for several hold ups of convenience stores.